sagemathinc/cocalc/notes/final_push.md

      x - "Drop file to upload (or click)" --> "Tap to select files to upload" (since drag and drop makes no sense on mobile.)

-- [ ] (0:45?) responsive project screen PHONE -- wrench
+- [x] (0:45?) responsive: project settings
-     - get rid of h1
+    x - get rid of h1
-     - collaborators "+Add" button should be on the left.
-     - Adding and removing collabs works, but list looks ugly due to CSS flow.
+    x - collaborators "+Add" button should be on the left. x - Adding and removing collabs works, but list looks ugly due to CSS flow.
 Maybe button-ify?

 - [ ] (0:30?) responsive project screen PHONE -- search
      - make keyboard hide on doing a search (?) -- if possible....